raspberrypi/utils/README.md

     for easy comparison, displaying the include tree, etc.
 * raspinfo - A short script to dump information about the Pi.
 Intended for the submission of bug reports.
+* otpset - A short script to help with reading and setting the customer OTP bits.